 Locally Big Brothers Big Sisters of Central Illinois was established in Macon County in 1987 and began as part of a YMCA-sponsored organization.
 In 1992, a full-time Executive Director was hired and in 1995, we became an independent organization and a full affiliate agency of Big Brothers Big Sisters of America.
 Over the last 30 years the agency has expanded from a program serving 25 children per year in Decatur to serving 250 children annually.
 The organization has also expanded to include eight additional counties serving over 650 families annually.

-Meet Logan.
+Meet Colton.
 He is one of 200 children waiting for a mentor.
 Big Brothers Big Sisters is looking for caring adults who would like to volunteer as a mentor for children in our community.
-If you would like to learn more, please join us:
+If you would like to learn more, please join us

 Become a Title Sponsor by donating $25,000.